martin0300/MinecraftServerCreator/README.md

 # MinecraftServerCreator

+**Info: MinecraftServerCreator is being rewritten in javascript.
+The old python3 version will not be receiving any future updates!
+The rewrite will improve the code quality (hopefully) and other features.
+Web scraping code will be fully improved!**

 Script for creating minecraft servers written in python.\
 Uses getbukkit.org and Paper API for server jars.\
 Uses Spiget for plugins.\